syncfusion/blazor-docs/src/grid/datagrid/editing.md

 In the following example:

-* A model class with no parameter-less constructor is bound with grid.
+* A model class with no parameter-less constructor is bound with the grid.
 * Enabled inline editing feature in grid.
 * `OnActionBegin` event callback is assigned in which `Data` property is assigned with custom object for both add and edit operation.